arnoblalam/arnobspeaks.com/_posts/2014-01-29-Doing-more-with-less-data.md

 author: Arnob Alam
 ---

 Sometimes having more data can actually cloud the relationships between between variables.
-Let's look at a model of something experiencing geometric growth (like your bank account, hopefully) random shocks.
+Let's look at a model of something experiencing geometric growth (like the economy, hopefully) with random shocks.

-Let's start with a model where there is no randomness.
-You deposit
+Start with a model where there is no randomness.
+Assume output (GDP) is a function of the growth rate $$r$$, with an initial starting GDP of $$Y(0)$$.
+What will the level of GDP be at time $$t=1$$?
-$$Y(0)$$ in your bank acount at time $$t=0$$ which pays interest $$r$$.
-You want to find out how much money you will have at time $$t=1$$:

 $$
 Y(1) = Y(0) + Y(0)*r = Y(0)(1+r)
 $$

-You don't take out the money at $$t=1$$ so it continues to accrue interest.
-How much money will you have at time $$t=2$$?
+What will the GDP be at time $$t=2$$?

 $$
 Y(2) = Y(1) + Y(1)*r = Y(1)(1+r) \\